Colin Crabbe Racing

-Colin Crabbe Racing, also known as Colin Crabbe - Antique Automobiles and Antique Automobiles Racing Team, was a privateer team run by Colin Crabbe, a noted dealer in historic racing cars, that entered a single car in 17 Formula One races in 1969 and 1970.
+Colin Crabbe Racing, also known as Colin Crabbe - Antique Automobiles and Antique Automobiles Racing Team, was a privateer team run by Colin Crabbe (14 April 1942 - 7 March 2025), a noted dealer in historic racing cars, that entered a single car in 17 Formula One races in 1969 and 1970.
 Vic Elford and Ronnie Peterson drove for the team, the cars used being a Cooper T86, a McLaren M7B and a March 701.

 Background

+Colin Crabbe was a well-known collector and dealer of historic racing cars, having founded Antique Automobiles Ltd. in July 1964.
+He had bought a Maserati 250F in Australia from the father of Alan Jones, and located valuable old Alfa Romeo, Ferrari and Jaguar machinery in the last places they had been raced, in Latin America or Africa.

-Colin Crabbe was a well-known collector and dealer of historic racing cars, one of his most famous acquisitions being the pre-war Mercedes-Benz W125 now owned by Bernie Ecclestone that had been hidden behind the Iron Curtain for several years.
+One of his most famous acquisitions, after having located an Alfa Romeo 8C and a Maserati 6C Monoposto, was the 1937 Mercedes-Benz W125 later owned by Bernie Ecclestone that had been hidden behind the Iron Curtain for three decades.
+In April 1968, he managed to get the car exported from East Germany.

 In 1966 and 1967 he entered several sportscar races as a driver, first in an Aston Martin DB4 GT at Silverstone, then in a Ford GT40 in various races in Europe and southern Africa, his most notable result being an eighth place in the 1967 1000 km of Nürburgring with Roy Pierpoint as co-driver.